A colored sl(N)-homology for links in S^3

-Again, if $R$ is clear from the context, we drop it from the notations. \end{definition}
+Again, if $R$ is clear from the context, we drop it from the notation. \end{definition}

-\begin{remark} One needs to be careful when dropping $R$ from the notations.
+\begin{remark} One needs to be careful when dropping $R$ from notations.
 For example, when $w=0$, $M$ is itself a chain complex.
 Denote by $H_\C(M)$ the usual homology of $M$.
-Then, in general, $H_R(M)\neq H_\C (M)$.
-So carelessly dropping $R$ from the notations in this case may lead to confusion. \end{remark}
+In general, $H_R(M)\ncong H_\C (M)$.
+Carelessly dropping $R$ from notations in such situations may lead to confusion. \end{remark}

 Any homogeneous morphism of graded matrix factorizations induces a homogeneous homomorphism of the homology, and homotopic morphisms induce the same homomorphism of the homology.
-In particular, $f:M \xrightarrow{\simeq} M'$ is a homotopy equivalence implies that the induces map $f_\ast:H_R(M) \xrightarrow{\cong} H_R(M')$ is an isomorphism.
+In particular, $f:M \xrightarrow{\simeq} M'$ being a homotopy equivalence implies that the induces map $f_\ast:H_R(M) \xrightarrow{\cong} H_R(M')$ is an isomorphism.
 Surprisingly, according to \cite[Proposition 8]{KR1}, the converse is also true.
 Next we review properties of the homology of matrix factorizations given in \cite{KR1}.

 \begin{lemma} Let $M$ be a free graded $R$-module, whose grading is bounded below.
 Let $V=M/\mathfrak{I} M$.
 Then there is a homogeneous $R$-module map $F: V \otimes_\C R \rightarrow M$ preserving the grading.
 In particular, if $\{v_\beta | \beta \in \mathcal{B}\}$ is a homogeneous $\C$-basis for $V$, then $\{F(v_\beta \otimes 1) | \beta \in \mathcal{B}\}$ is a homogeneous $R$-basis for $M$. \end{lemma} \begin{proof} By Lemma \ref{homogeneous-basis-exists}, $M$ has a homogeneous basis $\{e_\alpha|\alpha\in\mathcal{A}\}$.
 Then, as graded vector spaces, $V \cong \bigoplus_{\alpha\in\mathcal{A}} \C \cdot e_\alpha$.
 So, as graded $R$-modules,